OphidiaBigData/PyOphidia/docs/source/index.rst

 It provides 2 main modules:

-- client.py: generic *low level* class to submit any type of requests (simple tasks and workflows), using SSL and SOAP with the client ophsubmit.py;
+- client.py: generic *low level* class to submit any type of requests (simple tasks and workflows), using SSL and SOAP with the client ophsubmit.py
-- cube.py: *high level* cube-oriented class to interact directly with cubes, with several methods wrapping the operators.
+- cube.py: *high level* cube-oriented class to interact directly with cubes, with several methods wrapping the operators

+In particular, they implement two main classes:

+- Client class: it supports the submissions of Ophidia commands and workflows as well as the management of sessions from Python code
+- Cube class: it builds on the client class and provides the datacube type abstraction and the methods to manipulate, process and get information on cubes objects

+While the cube module provides a user-friendly interface, the client module allows a finer specification of the operators.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.